 For some neighborhoods, you may be able to make the case that some homes are historically significant, but do you want to preserve them?
 Would you want to live in a tiny home that you couldn't change because it was historic?
 For these reasons, historic districts often face a long, uphill battle in gaining the public support necessary for official historic designation.

-To learn more about historic districts, see the links on the next page.
+To learn more about historic districts, see the links below.

 Related HowStuffWorks Articles

 - "Board of Architectural Review."
 Historic Charleston Foundation.
 (March 25, 2008)http://www.historiccharleston.org/preservation/how_bar.html

 - Choi, Amy S. "Landmarks Tough Sell in Real Estate Market."
 Women's Wear Daily.
 March 12, 2007.
 (March 25, 2008)